-There are those who rather criticize and demonize the messenger/s rather than see the problems for what they are and recognize those who have created the situation we are in.
+There are those who rather criticize and demonize the messenger/s, than see the problems for what they are, and recognize those who have created the situation we are in.

 The fact is that for years this writer has attached a series of working solutions to ending this culture of criminality which has gripped our country.

-For the most part, they are ignored, in some instances, they are copied and used only when the fecal matter has reached the fan, then they claim those ideas as their own.
+For the most part, they are ignored, in some instances, they are copied and used only when the proverbial shit has reached the fan, then they claim those ideas as their own.

-I am absolutely not perturbed that they would use my ideas, I beg only that they utilize all of them in a comprehensive manner for best results and maybe we will have a better Jamaica for future generations if we care enough about anyone but ourselves.
+I am absolutely not perturbed that they would use my ideas, I beg only that they utilize all of them in a comprehensive manner for best results.
+Maybe we will have a better Jamaica for future generations if we care enough about anyone but ourselves.

-There are those who are inclined to disregard the solutions I have offered because I make what they see as an easier target and it allows them to absolve their political idols of culpability for the state of the nation, while they spend their time engaging in ad hominem attacks on those who talk about the issues.
+There are those who are inclined to disregard the solutions I have offered, because I make an easy target.
+It allows them to absolve their political idols of culpability for the state of the nation, while they spend their time engaging in ad hominem attacks on those who talk about the issues.